CMPSC403-AlleghenyCollege-Fall2021/lab02/README.md

 ## Objectives

 To practice inspecting assembly code.
 To further learn and examine the idea of buffer overflows to be able to identify how that specific vulnerability can be exploited.
+To exprience working in both Linux and Windows machines.

 ## Code of Conduct